nevissecurity/nevis-mobile-authentication-sdk-example-app-android-coroutines/README.md

 #### Change PIN

 The change PIN operation is implemented in the [StartChangePinUseCaseImpl](app/src/main/java/ch/nevis/exampleapp/coroutines/domain/usecase/StartChangePinUseCaseImpl.kt) and [ChangePinUseCaseImpl](app/src/main/java/ch/nevis/exampleapp/coroutines/domain/usecase/ChangePinUseCaseImpl.kt) classes with which you can modify the PIN of a registered PIN authenticator for a given user.

+#### Change Password

+The change Password operation is implemented in the [StartChangePasswordUseCaseImpl](app/src/main/java/ch/nevis/exampleapp/coroutines/domain/usecase/StartChangePasswordUseCaseImpl.kt) and [ChangePasswordUseCaseImpl](app/src/main/java/ch/nevis/exampleapp/coroutines/domain/usecase/ChangePasswordUseCaseImpl.kt) classes with which you can modify the password of a registered Password authenticator for a given user.

 #### Change device information